cjoster/certtools/workshop/CH05-keys-hard-way/README.md

 openssl genrsa 2048
 ```

-Some time recently, openssl was updateded to produce PKCS#8 formatted
+Some time recently, openssl was updated to produce PKCS#8 formatted
 keys.
 The usability of these will vary depending on where you're trying
 to use them.
 If the output you get from `genrsa` looks like this: